kristoffer-tungland/RevitTestRunner/README.md

 When no worksharing options are specified:

 - **DetachOption**: Defaults to `DoNotDetach`
-- **WorksetsToOpen**: Defaults to closing all worksets for better test isolation and performance
+- **WorksetsToOpen**: Defaults to opening all worksets for better accessibility and usability

 ```csharp
 // Default behavior - no worksharing options specified